Tim Ashe

-Timothy R. Ashe (born December 10, 1976) is an American politician who ran for a wide range of political offices in Vermont and served as a Democrat/Progressive in the Vermont State Senate from Chittenden County from 2009 to 2021 and as President pro tempore of the Vermont Senate from 2017 until 2021.
+Timothy R. Ashe (born December 10, 1976) is an American politician who ran for a wide range of political offices in Vermont and served as a Democrat/Progressive in the Vermont Senate from Chittenden County from 2009 to 2021 and as President pro tempore of the Vermont Senate from 2017 until 2021.

 Personal life and early career

 Ashe graduated from the University of Vermont in 1999 when he began working in then-Congressman Bernie Sanders’ Burlington office where he worked for two and a half years.
 In late 2001 Ashe took a position with United Academics, the faculty union at the University of Vermont.

-From 2002 to 2004 Ashe attended Harvard’s Kennedy School of Government.
+From 2002 to 2004 Ashe attended Harvard Kennedy School at Harvard University.
 While there he concentrated his studies on domestic social policy.
 He also served as a teaching assistant to Ed Miliband, now a British MP and formerly the leader of the Labour Party, in a course comparing US and northern European social policy.
 Upon graduating Ashe returned to Vermont.

 Ashe served on the board of Spectrum Youth and Family Services, a community organization serving at-risk youth, and Housing Foundation, Inc., a non-profit affordable housing organization.
 He volunteered as a baseball coach in the Old North End's Center City Little League for two years.

-He lives in Burlington with his partner, Paula Routly, owner and publisher of Seven Days, Vermont's largest circulation left-leaning alternative political newspaper.
+He lives in Burlington with his partner, Paula Routly, owner and publisher of Burlington's Seven Days newspaper.